Last Updated on April 11, 2022 by Mohammad Afaneh

 - A key referred to as the IRK (Identity Resolving Key) is used in generating and resolving the resolvable random private address.

-- The IRK generated by each device locally either randomly or assigned during manufacturing.
+- The IRK is generated by each device locally either randomly or assigned during manufacturing.

 - During bonding, each device stores its peer’s IRK in what’s called a resolving list.